 In order to facilitate the management of its capital requirements, the Company prepares periodic expenditure budgets that are updated as necessary depending on various factors, including successful capital deployment and general industry conditions.
 In order to maximize ongoing exploration efforts, the Company does not pay out dividends.
 The Company's investment policy is to keep its cash treasury on demand deposit in an interest bearing Canadian chartered bank account.
 The Company is not subject to any externally imposed capital restrictions.

 5. RECEIVABLES

 The Company's receivables are as follows:

-December 31, 2020 De ecember 31, 2019
+December 31, December 31,

+2021 2020

-GST receivable Government exploration tax credit \$ 4,410 - \$ 2,096 36,136
+GST receivable \$ 84,775 \$ 4,410

-\$ 4,410 \$ 38,232
+\$ 84,775 \$ 4,410

 6. DEPOSITS